Creating Searches

 Include the device in a search filter (any filter)

-Note: If all devices provided in the search filter are not source providers for the table then all the available columns will disappear as expected.
+Note: If all devices provided in the search filter are not source providers for the table then all the available columns will disappear.

 To return your search columns, either;